 - Payable on death or transfer on death accounts.
 Some banks and brokerage firms offer payable on death or transfer on death setups where the owner names a beneficiary who will receive the account assets after he or she passes away.

 There is also a way to avoid probate in Fort Collins, Colorado through estate planning.
 That is by creating an estate plan based on Revocable Living Trust.
 Under this plan, the assets involved in the estate will not be required to go through probate.
+Contact our law firm if you want to be represented by the best estate planning lawyers.

-What Happens if You Don’t Do Probate?
+What Happens if You Don’t Settle the Estate?

 If an estate falls under those that require probate, they have to go through the process of bringing it to court so that the latter can supervise the division of property and settle financial affairs.